 The next vineyard is Salaal Ranch.
 An oddity in that it is part sauvignon blanc, part grenache.
 Frederic likes sauvignon blanc a lot.
 Grenache, on the other hand, is something of a problem child in the cool climate “It takes its sweet time to get ripe” he says.
 This is valley floor growing on very fertile soil so he drops the “wings” of each cluster and one third of the cluster just after fruit set, or the fruit would never get ripe.
 He is a big believer in sauvignon blanc in rich heavy soil, even to the point of uttering the heretical belief that some cabernet sauvignon in Napa should be uprooted to make room for it.

 Down the road and a right turn brings us to Moretti Canyon Vineyard.
 This vineyard contains sauvignon blanc and pinot noir (clones 115 and 2A) growing on vertical trellising.
 It is set on rolling hills and this embellishes the fact that these rows are exceedingly long, too long for easy harvesting.
-There is also the highly visible rubiginous color of red blotch in the leaves, a virus carried by insects.
-It prevents ripeness, resulting in inferior fruit.
-Both issues mean that this vineyard is soon to be replanted, at which time spacing will be changed from 10x6 to 8x4 feet.
-Generally, white varieties work well.
-Pinot noir, syrah reds, and grenache are pushing a little.
+This vineyard is soon to be replanted, at which time spacing will be changed from 10x6 to 8x4 feet.
+Generally, white varieties and pinot noir work well.
+Syrah and grenache are pushing a little.
 The original planting was about 1/3 chardonnay, 2/3 pinot noir.

 We pass by the next vineyard, Stornetta, which is planted with viognier and pinot noir.